tdcosim/TDcoSim/docs/user_guide_introduction.md

 In order to run a co-simulation using **TDcoSim**, the user needs to provide the following inputs:

-* Transmission system model in a format compatible with PSS/E (required)
+* A Transmission system model in a format compatible with PSS/E (required)
 * Distribution system models in a format compatible with OpenDSS (required)
+* Simulation type - steady-state or dynamic (required)
-* DER penetration levels (required)
+* DER penetration levels (required for dynamic co-simulation)
 * DER ratings and ride through settings (optional)
 * Simulation events (optional)